 AP revealed that cyber-attackers have managed to carve a hole systematically to acquire access to operation networks of a critical nature.
 They need to compromise sensitive networks to manipulate them so that even from halfway across the world they could potentially deprive millions of consumers of electricity.

 A security researcher from a cybersecurity firm Cylance Inc, Brian Wallace, firstly identified the breach while evaluating an incident wherein a California-based university’s house files were stolen by hackers.
 Wallace unwittingly learned something much more important; he traced a group of hackers who acquired access to networks housing the United States’ power grid Calpine Corp.

-Calpine Corporation is United States’ primary and largest electricity generating station with 83 power plants in operation currently in 18 states across the US and Canada.
+Calpine Corporation is the United States’ primary and largest electricity generating station with 83 power plants in operation currently in 18 states across the US and Canada.
 The plant utilizes geothermal and natural gas resources to create electricity.

 When Wallace discovered this breach, he also found a trace of FTP servers containing a cache of around 20,000 stolen files, which were gathered from thousands of computers from across the globe.
 Some important documents of Calpine were also in those stolen files.

 “I saw a mention in our logs that the attackers stored their malware in some FTP servers online.
 It wasn’t even my job to look into it, but I just thought there had to be something more there,” states Wallace.

 Wallace then tracked those cybercriminals behind the hack in the quest of figuring out their next move and to try to thwart their efforts.
 He worked on the reverse-engineering malware that was found to be injected into the company’s FTP servers.

 It took him months to receive a ping that alerted him of the attackers.
 He also identified that the IP addresses being used by the attackers were located in Tehran, Iran.